List of Beitar Jerusalem F.C. seasons

 This is a list of seasons played by Beitar Jerusalem Football Club in Israeli and European football, from 1936 (when the club first started to form) to the most recent completed season.
 It details the club's achievements in major competitions, and the top scorers for each season.
 Top scorers in bold were also the top scorers in the Israeli league that season.

-The club has won the League Championship six times, the State Cup seven times and the Toto Cup two times.
+The club has won the League Championship six times, the State Cup eight times and the Toto Cup two times.

 History

 Beitar Jerusalem Football Club was established in 1936 in the city of Jerusalem.
 Beitar is the only Israeli team that won the PeaceCup in 2001 after win A.S.
 Roma 1–0.

 This is a list of seasons played by Beitar Jerusalem Football Club in Israeli and European football, from 1945–46 (when the club first competed in the cup) to the most recent completed season.
 It details the club's achievements in major competitions, and the top scorers for each season.
 Top scorers in bold were also the top scorers in the Israeli league that season.
 Records of minor competitions such as the Lilian Cup are not included due to them being considered of less importance than the State Cup and the Toto Cup.